MackHalliday/chatgpt_to_anki_flashcards/README.md

     ![Step Two](img/step_two.png)

-3. Import new file `flashcards_out.txt` into AnkiWeb and select file seperator by semi-colon.
+3. Import new file `flashcards_output.txt` into AnkiWeb and select file seperator by semi-colon.
 For more on the importing process, please see [Anki's documentation](https://docs.ankiweb.net/importing/text-files.html)

     ![Step Three](img/step_three.png)